|At the Illumine Award Banquet|

 - “A Real-Live Blond Cherokee and His Equally Annoyed Soul Mate,” which appears in MOCCASIN THUNDER: AMERICAN INDIAN STORIES FOR TODAY, edited by Lori Marie Carlson (HarperCollins, 2005).

 Cynthia was born in Kansas City, Missouri.
 Her states of residence have included: Missouri, Kansas, Illinois, Michigan, Oklahoma, and Texas.

 |Michigan Law School reading room|

 She graduated with degrees (in news/editorial and public relations) from the White School of Journalism at the University of Kansas, Lawrence in 1990 and (in law) from the University of Michigan Law School in 1994.
 At Michigan Law School, she was a co-founder and senior editor of The Michigan Journal of Gender & Law.
-Cynthia also studied abroad in Paris, France during the summer of 1991 via Tulane University Law School and the University of Paris IV.
+Cynthia also studied abroad in Paris, France during the summer of 1991 at Paris-Sorbonne University in conjunction with Tulane University Law School.